reya42/Noble-Dream-Website/README.md

 ### Backend

-1. You need visual studio to open backend
+-  You need visual studio to open backend
-2.

 ## What I Learned

+-  I learned how to create a project with react js
+-  I learned the basics and structure of a common react js project
+-  I learned how to use tailwind to create visually appealing websites as fast as possible
+-  I learned to async react js with backend
+-  I learned to create simple .net backend projects
+-  I learned to use Microsoft Sql Server Management Studio